Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `healthLossMult` - The current health loss when missing a note.
 - `playbackRate` - The current playback rate on the song.
 - `instakillOnMiss` - If you missed a note you die.
-- `botPlay` - Tells if botplay mode is enabled.
+- `botPlay` - Checks if botplay is enabled.
-- `practice` - Tells if practice mode is enabled.
+- `practice` - Checks if practice mode is enabled.
-- `version` - The version of Psych Engine that is currently in.
+- `version` - Checks the current version of Psych Engine.

 <details><summary><b>All Shortcut to:</b></summary>
 <p>